 Botox Therapy in Cerebral Palsy

-Botox injections have become very popular and in fact this is treatment of choice for selected spastic muscles.
-It should be done after comprehensive evaluation including posture, gait and functional analysis.
-The goal is to decrease the spasticity, pain and increase the range of motion at a given joint.
-Once you have received the therapy, you should follow a disciplined physiotherapy program to achieve the maximum benefit of Botox injections.
+Botox injection is a popular treatment of choice for selected spastic muscles.
+A cosmetic surgeon always recommends this therapy after doing a comprehensive evaluation including gait, posture and functional analysis.
+To decrease the joint pain, spasticity and increase the range of motion is the main goal of this therapy.
+You should follow a disciplined physiotherapy program after receiving this therapy to achieve the maximum benefit of Botox injections.

 How does it work?